 If you plan to enroll in classes at the Iowa City campus or at one of the regional centers, you will be invited to attend an orientation at that location.
 However, you If you plan to enroll at an off-campus center, we encourage you to contact your off-campus center for more information about attending an orientation and registering for classes.
 A list of Kirkwood locations can be found here.

 Do I need to take any placement tests prior to orientation?

 Yes.
-You must complete either the ACT or take a free placement exam at Kirkwood.
+You must complete either the ACT, SAT, or take a free placement exam at Kirkwood.
 This is required to register for classes.
 The placement exam can be taken at any Kirkwood location.
 Call 319-398-5456 or visit www.kirkwood.edu/testcenter for exam times, locations and other requirements.

-If you took the ACT, verify that your scores were received.
-Log into Eaglenet, Click “Academic Profile,” then “Test Summary,” to verify your ACT scores are on file.
-If you have not submitted your ACT scores, you should contact ACT at www.actstudent.org and have your scores sent to the Kirkwood One Stop office.
+If you took the ACT or SAT, verify that your scores were received.
+Log into Eaglenet, Click “Academic Profile,” then “Test Summary,” to verify that your ACT or SAT scores are on file.
+If you have not submitted your scores, you should contact ACT or Collegeboard directly and have your scores sent to the Kirkwood One Stop office.

 Is parent/guest attendance at orientation a requirement or is it optional for parents or guests to attend?

 Parent or guest attendance at orientation is not required, just encouraged.
 The parent/guest orientation program is separate from the student program.
 The orientation has a full schedule of programs for parents/guests, including sessions on near-campus living, financial aid, student services, and campus life.